sublimetext-io/docs.sublimetext.io/docs/reference/pc_renaming.md

 The goal is to update the main channel so that:

-- your entry gets its new "name"
+- your entry gets its new `name`
 - is sorted alphabetically
-- has its previous name in the array of "previous_names"
+- has its previous name in the array of `previous_names`

-The "previous_names" will ensure Package Control is able to move existing installations over to the new name smoothly.
+The `previous_names` will ensure Package Control is able to move existing installations over to the new name smoothly.
-Don't forget to update your documentation, menu, and command palette entries, to also have the same new name.
+Don't forget to update your documentation, menu, and command palette entries to also have the same new name.